fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/python.md

 permalink: exporting-charts/using-fusionexport/sdk-api-reference/python.html
 title: Python | FusionCharts
 description: Export from your desktop and web server using Python SDKs.
 A complete list of API reference.
-heading: Class ExportManager
+heading: Python
 chartPresent: False
 ---

+## Class ExportManager

-__ExportManager__ acts as a client, sending the export chart configuration to the __ExportServer__ and delivering the exported charts through the attached listeners.
+__ExportManager__ acts as a client, sending the export chart configuration to the __FusionExport Service__ and delivering the exported charts through the attached listeners.

 ### Constructor